krzysztofarendt/building3d/README.md

 - [x] Discretize solid with tetrahedra (the mesh does not look correct)
 - [x] Plot solid mesh
 - [x] Fix highly skewed triangles in Delaunay triangulation
+- [ ] Fix short edges in PolyMesh and in SolidMesh
+- [ ] Export to STL
+- [ ] Polygon mesh faces should match solid mesh faces at the boundary
 - [ ] Add logger
 - [ ] Calculate solid volume
 - [ ] Accurate center of weight for Solid